dan-michell/lang-query/README.md

 # lang-query
-Simple LangChain application for interacting with a structured database
+Simple LangChain application for interacting with a structured database.